 Gabby Espada has been involved in many movements including: Justice for Dahmeek, suicide prevention movements, and Dance for Donations, She’s also worked with kids and animals.
 Gabby attends the STEP program at R.P.I. and takes architecture and coding there.
 In Dance for Donations she danced and taught others dances for donations for leukemia.
 She has experience working with people of all ages.

-Shansanique Pollack is currently attending Lansingburgh High School and just graduated 9th grade year with high honors.
-She is also involved in her school’s advanced programs including advanced science, advanced math, and both Pre AP history and ELA.
+Shansanique Pollack (year 1-3) is currently attending Lansingburgh High School and is going to be a graduate of the 2023 class.
+She is also involved in her school’s advanced programs including advanced science, advanced math, and both AP history and ELA.
 As a WJL Fellow, Shansanique is excited to deal with science that could also help the community learn more about what’s around them and help educate the community on what it can do to improve.

-Throughout her life, Shansanique has always tried to improve the lives around me in any way possible and to help spread useful information.
+Throughout her life, Shansanique has always tried to improve the lives around her in any way possible and to help spread useful information.
 When she’s older Shansanique wants to be able to use her career to help people in any way possible.
-She’s hoping to attend Massachusetts Institute of Technology for college and go into computer science, hopefully using computers in new and exciting ways to change communities and people for the better.
+Her dream school is Massachusetts Institute of Technology for college.
+She’d like to go into statistics and data analysis, hopefully using computers in new and exciting ways to change communities and people for the better.

 Jared Wesley Singer continues a personal art practice, and engages in wilderness adventures and food preservation as a hobby/lifestyle.
 The opportunity for NATURE lab collaborations binds together his loves of science, art, and nature; meanwhile the opportunity brings new challenges to teach, mentor, and guide youth North Troy.

 Megan Lung (year 3) is NEIWPCC Environmental Analyst for the Hudson River Estuary Program Stream Restoration and Conservation at the Department of Environmental Conservation.